VisLab/EEG-Spindles/README.md

     - paramsInit      structure containing the parameter values (if an empty structure, Spindler uses defaults)

 Spindler uses the input to run a batch analysis.
-If eventDir is not empty, Spindler runs performance comparisons, provided it can match file names for files in eventDir with those in dataDir.
+If `eventDir` is not empty, Spindler runs performance comparisons, provided it can match file names for files in `eventDir` with those in `dataDir`.
 Ideally, the event file names should have the data file names as prefixes, although Spindler tries more complicated matching strategies as well.
 Event files contain "ground truth" in text files that have two columns containing the start and end times in seconds.

 ### Dependencies:
 * EEGLAB: https://sccn.ucsd.edu/eeglab/